 I could never have expected that.
 Even now, looking back, the whole moment was a whirlwind.
-It was pretty much two years of my life, I was a young kid, I was still at school minding my own business—passionate about acting and drama—but I had no experience in front of the camera.
-And then within two weeks after a couple of auditions, I was suddenly off to Eastern Europe, thrusted in this world of a hundred dollar movie, horseriding every day, working with Jeremy Irons, an Oscar-winning actor.
-It was strange, because the whole thing was so surreal, it daunted to me quite recently in life that it went with such a pace, it was such a juggernaut, and I never really had the time to take stock of what it all meant.
+It was pretty much two years of my life; I was a young kid.
+I was still at school minding my own business—passionate about acting and drama—but I had no experience in front of the camera.
+And then, within two weeks after a couple of auditions, I was suddenly off to Eastern Europe, thrusted in this world of a hundred dollar movie, horseriding every day, working with Jeremy Irons, an Oscar-winning actor.
+It was strange, because the whole thing was so surreal; it daunted to me quite recently in life that it went with such a pace, it was such a juggernaut, and I never really had the time to take stock of what it all meant.
 I never expected to be in that position.
 Looking back—and you should never look back with too much regret—I think I could have done things differently, knowing what I know now.
 But we say that in life anyway.
 The choices I could have made as an actor… I didn’t know anything about being in front of the camera, it was a very exposing position, and an incredible position.
-Without going through that, I couldn’t have continued to be working in the film industry, and I wouldn’t have gone on my journey which is a fun path.
+Without going through that, I couldn’t have continued working in the film industry, and I wouldn’t have gone on my journey, which is a fun path.
 But I do believe—or I wish—I had a little bit more diligence in my approach.
 I was a young kid then, and it was tough at times.

 But the chemistry between you and the camera was obvious, it was there from the very start.
 The camera picked things up right away.